-"Gorno" is a subgenre of cinema that fuses together gore and porn (geddit?) in a manner that's appalling, overblown and often hilarious.
-Last week, we ran a beginners' guide to the gorno films made in the 70s and 80s, and for the second part of the feature, we spoke to the guy whose job it is to watch this stuff and decide which parts are too horrible for public consumption.
+"Gorno" is a subgenre of cinema that fuses gore and porn (geddit?) in a manner that's appalling, overblown, and often hilarious.
+Last week we ran a beginners' guide to the gorno films made in the 70s and 80s, and for the second part of the feature we spoke to the guy whose job it is to watch this stuff and decide what parts are too horrible for public consumption.

 Murray Perkins: I started working as an examiner at the BBFC in 2000, and became one of the senior examiners in 2005.

-Everyone must say this, but is it a bit like being Alex in A Clockwork Orange, being forced to stare at screens full of atrocious material all day?
+Everyone must ask this, but is being forced to stare at screens full of atrocious material all day a bit like being Alex in A Clockwork Orange?

 Actually, no one has ever said that before.
 I can assure you we've never clamped an examiner's eyes open and forced them to watch old war footage.
 That was just a rumour!
-It can of course be a little challenging on occasion when the job requires us to watch some horrible material.
+It can, of course, be a little challenging when the job requires us to watch some horrible material.
 To be honest, though, the most difficult aspect of examining films and DVDs is the tedium of watching hours of low budget, straight-to-video efforts and kids' TV.

 I guess the blowjob castration scene from I Spit On Your Grave must be even more jarring coming off the back of a Rastamouse marathon.
 Do you find yourself cutting more or less than you used to?

-There has been relatively little change in the numbers of cuts to non-pornographic material over the last ten years.
+There has been relatively little change in the number of cuts to non-pornographic material over the last ten years.
 It's unusual for us to force cuts on anything aimed at the 18 category.
-There have been a couple of notable exceptions in recent months – specifically A Serbian Film and the remake of I Spit On Your Grave – and in both these cases the cuts were generally for sexual violence rather than violence or horror.
+There have been a couple of notable exceptions in recent months—specifically A Serbian Film and the remake of I Spit On Your Grave—and in both of these cases the cuts were generally for sexual violence rather than violence or horror.

 Other than sexy violence, what else do you generally find yourself cutting from horror movies?